svaithee12/installing-urbnanairship-tessera-a-front-end-interface-for-the-Graphite-metrics-system/README.md

-This repository contains the procedure to setup tessera fro graphite.
+This repository contains the procedure to setup tessera for graphite.

 Reference :